 Operating Reserve deviations to generators that are operating at PJM's direction are based on a comparison of their Real-time desired MW with their Real-time MWh for each Real-time Settlement Interval.
-For the purposes of settlement of Operating Reserve charges and credits, a Ramp-Limited Desired MW value will be used to determine whether a unit is following PJM dispatch instructions as well as the actual quantity of deviations that will be calculated when a unit be determined to not be following dispatch instructions.
+For the purposes of settlement of Operating Reserve charges and credits, a Ramp-Limited Desired MW value is used to determine whether a unit is following PJM dispatch instructions as well as the actual quantity of deviations that will be calculated when a unit is determined to not be following dispatch instructions.

-PJM will calculate a Ramp Limited Desired MW value for units where the economic minimum and economic maximum are at least as far apart in real-time as they are in Day-Ahead.
+PJM calculates a Ramp Limited Desired MW value for units where the economic minimum and economic maximum are at least as far apart in real-time as they are in Day-Ahead.

-- Real Time Economic Minimum <= 105% of Day-ahead Economic Minimum or Day-ahead Economic Minimum plus 5MW, whichever is greater. - Real Time Economic Maximum >= 95% Day-ahead Economic Maximum or Day-ahead Economic Maximum minus 5MW, whichever is lower.
+- Real Time Economic Minimum <= 105% of Day-ahead Economic Minimum or Dayahead Economic Minimum plus 5MW, whichever is greater. - Real Time Economic Maximum >= 95% Day-ahead Economic Maximum or Day-ahead Economic Maximum minus 5MW, whichever is lower.

-PJM will determine a unit's Ramp-Limited Desired MW according to the following calculation:
+PJM determines a unit's Ramp-Limited Desired MW according to the following calculation:

-$$Ramp_Request_t = (SCEDtarget{t-1} - AOutput{t-1}) / (SCEDLAtime{t-1})$$ $RL_Desired_t = AOutput{t-1} + (Ramp_Request_t^Case_Eff_time{t-1})$
+$Ramp_Request_t = (SCEDtarget{t-1} - AOutput{t-1}) / (SCEDLAtime{t-1})$

+$RL\Desired_t = AOutput{t-1} + (Ramp\Request_t^Case\Eff\time{t-1})$

-UDS basepoint for the previous UDS case
+UDStarget UDS basepoint for the previous UDS case

 AOutput Unit's output at case solution time

 UDSLAtime UDS look ahead time

 Case_Eff_time Time between base point changes

 RL_Desired Ramp limited desired MW